 Dubbed "Macreux", or Mister Hollow, the En Marche!
 (Forward!) candidate has been criticised for not clearly communicating what he stands for – and being the "anti-Le Pen" candidate may not be enough to guarantee a victory.

-Clinton faced a similar challenge, with some saying that she struggled to find her voice early on and that her campaign did not succeed in outlining a clear vision that would have energised otherwise reluctant voters.
+Clinton faced similar criticism, with some saying that she struggled to find her voice early on and that her campaign did not succeed in outlining a clear vision that would have energised otherwise reluctant voters.

 Macron also shares the dubious distinction with Clinton of having been targeted by the Russian hacking collective Pawn Storm (also known as Fancy Bear, Strontium or the Sofacy Group, among other names).
-In a report released in late April, Japanese cyber-security firm Trend Micro noted that the group's goal appeared to be to hack into the accounts of senior Macron campaign officials to access its email exchanges – similar to what was done to the Clinton campaign, whose emails were subsequently leaked by Wikileaks.
+In a report released in late April, Japanese cyber-security firm Trend Micro noted that the group's goal appeared to be to hack into the accounts of senior Macron campaign officials to access its email exchanges – something that was also done to the Clinton campaign, whose emails were subsequently released by Wikileaks.

 "Emmanuel Macron is the only candidate in the French presidential campaign to be targeted," said a statement from En Marche!, adding: "It's no coincidence that Emmanuel Macron, the only remaining progressive candidate in this election, is the priority target."